KshkB/TwoPersonAccounting/README.md

 Now in combination with the other two transactions, see that Alice's `owed/owes` column is $-100 + (+ 100) = 0$ and Balkrishna's column is $100 + (-100) = 0$.
 Hence Alice and Balkrishna are in fact all settled up.
 It remains for Balkrishna to pay the taxi driver $50$, as recorded in Balkrishna's `external debts` column.

-**Remark.** As an exercise in using this accounting system, record the above three transactions.
+**Remark.** Record the above three transactions as an exercise in using the program `BillSplitterForTwo`.